Colgate are one of the big brands within the dentistry and oral healthcare market and a name you have likely heard of.

 Each time I used the recommended 10ml dosage.

 When you choose to use it will be up to you unless your dentist advises a specific time or regularity for your particular circumstances.
+Popular advice is to use after eating.

-I mention in the bullet points above about not rinsing immediately after brushing my teeth; generally speaking, it is advised to use mouthwash some considerable time after brushing your teeth, as by using immediately after cleaning your teeth can wash away much of the benefit brought about by the toothpaste and the act of cleaning.
+I mention in the bullet points above about not rinsing immediately after brushing my teeth; generally speaking it is advised to use mouthwash some considerable time after brushing your teeth, as by using immediately after cleaning your teeth can wash away much of the benefit brought about by the toothpaste and the act of cleaning.
 Thus many, including the NHS advise using mouthwash at a different time.

 Summary How I tested the mouthwash